Quinten/dotvim/README.md

 ### Optional terminal settings

-For the correct solarized theme terminal colors on OS X i use https://github.com/tomislav/osx-terminal.app-colors-solarized
+~~For the correct solarized theme terminal colors on OS X i use https://github.com/tomislav/osx-terminal.app-colors-solarized~~

+For my osx terminal color profile i use https://github.com/Quinten/flatlite-osx-terminal-profile

 As terminal font that can render some fancy triangles i use a font from https://github.com/powerline/fonts